Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Now we know that carrots should be an occasional treat for your guinea pig, what else should their diet contain?

 A small portion size for a guinea pig would be a cup of fresh fruits and vegetables.
-Within this blend, you can mix in around a quarter to a half-cup of carrots.
-Carrots should only be included once a week.
+Within this blend, you can mix in around a quarter cup of carrots.
+Carrots should only be included around once a week.
 Suitable leafy greens should always make up the majority of your guinea’s portion of fruit and vegetables.

 Fresh Carrots